Kamala Khan: Limited series (2021–2022)

-Ms. Marvel: Beyond the Limit

 Kamala next headlined a new limited series, Ms. Marvel: Beyond the Limit, written by Samira Ahmed and illustrated by Andrés Genolet.
 According to Entertainment Weekly, "Ms. Marvel comics have only been written by Muslim writers so far [...].
 But Samira Ahmed will be the first South Asian female writer to write a Ms. Marvel series".
 Ahmed is known for her young-adult novels, and Beyond the Limit was her first comic series.
 It had five issues, from December 2021 to April 2022.
 Kamala is on a multiverse adventure after visiting her cousin, Razia, a scientist who specializes in "multiversal theory".
 The series included multiverse variants of Kamala.
 A trade paperback collection of the five issues was scheduled to be published in June 2022, reportedly coinciding with the premiere of the Ms. Marvel television miniseries.

-Infinity Comics

 Marvel released the one-shot Ms. Marvel: Bottled Up, written by Samira Ahmed and illustrated by Ramon Bachs, in May 2022 as part of Marvel Unlimited's digital Infinity Comics.
 Kamala and her friend, Nakia, confront the destroyer Mariikh at the American Museum of Natural History after the jinn is accidentally released.
 In June 2022, Marvel announced a new weekly Love Unlimited romance anthology series on Marvel Unlimited's Infinity Comics.
 The first story arc, "Ms. Marvel and Red Dagger", was written by Nadia Shammas and illustrated by Natacha Bustos.
 The first of the storyline's six parts was published on June 9 of that year, and focuses on Kamala and Kareem (the Red Dagger) who have kissed but not yet shared their secret identities.

-Ms. Marvel: Fists of Justice

-In April 2022, Marvel announced that Kamala would headline a series of one-shots in which she joins three heroes: Wolverine, Moon Knight, and Venom.
+In April 2022, Marvel announced that Kamala would headline a series of one-shots, Ms. Marvel: Fists of Justice, in which she joins three heroes: Wolverine, Moon Knight, and Venom.
 The first issue, written by Jody Houser and illustrated by Zé Carlos was released in August 2022.
 According to CBR, the series is "a jumping-on point for Ms. Marvel newcomers, as the new saga will lay the groundwork for the character's next era [...]
-The series of one-shots begins shortly after Khan makes her live-action debut in the new Disney+ Ms. Marvel series".
+The series of one-shots begins shortly after Khan made her live-action debut in the new Disney+ Ms. Marvel series".